Global Economic Symposium: GES 2010

 The GES 2010 addressed the issue of “Achieving Sustainability in the Face of Systemic Risks.”
-Hosted by the Central Bank of the Republic of Turkey the GES 2010 took place in Istanbul on September 28- 29th 2010.
+Hosted by the Central Bank of the Republic of Turkey, the GES 2010 took place in Istanbul on September 28- 29th 2010.

 GES 2011

 The overarching theme of the GES 2011 is “New Forces of Global Governance”.
-The GES 2011 will take place in the city of Kiel, Schleswig-Holstein, Germany, the hometown of the Kiel Institute, on October 5–6th 2011.
-The location of the GES will continue to alternate between Schleswig-Holstein and a major international center.
-Next year’s GES will be held in Rio de Janeiro, Brazil.
+The GES 2011 took place in Kiel, Schleswig-Holstein, Germany, the hometown of the Kiel Institute, on October 5–6th 2011.

+The location of the GES continues to alternate between Schleswig-Holstein and a major international center.
+In 2012, it was planned to be held in Rio de Janeiro, Brazil.

 Organization

-The Symposium is divided into four themes, The Global Economy, The Global Society, The Global Environment and The Global Polity, each of which includes a number of panel sessions that deal with specific problems relevant to the global economy.
-Unlike at other symposia the sessions at the GES are meant to be primarily solution-oriented, that is, moderators are asked to focus discussions on suggested solutions.
-In order not to stifle creative thinking and open discussion the session are off-the-record.
+The Symposium is divided into four themes: The Global Economy, The Global Society, The Global Environment, and The Global Polity, each of which includes several panel sessions addressing specific problems relevant to the global economy.
+Unlike at other symposia, the sessions at the GES are meant to be primarily solution-oriented; that is, moderators are asked to focus discussions on suggested solutions.
+To avoid stifling creative thinking and open discussion, the session are off-the-record.